Mario-Florio/json-database/README.md

 * `static findOneAndDelete(queryObject)` — Deletes first record matching query

 Notes and Limitations
-* Update operation deletes then recreates the record; this is atomic in simple cases but not transactional.
 * Designed for small local projects or prototyping.

 Testing